 - c) Providing relevant information at sign-up stage and throughout the duration of any tenancy.
 Appropriate support should be obtained to assist prospective tenants whose first language is not English. - d) Assessing risk factors when dealing with prospective tenants and identifying any support needs to help sustain the tenancy.
 Referring prospective tenants to agencies who can provide relevant support to them. - e) Where appropriate, ensuring prospective tenants are aware of the option of obtaining white goods and or beds/cots including mattresses to assist them in sustaining their tenancy.
-If tenants are in receipt of support from another agency, then a Short Scottish Secure Tenancy (SSST) should be given along with a Section 34 Notice pre sign-up. - f) Providing computers in our office which tenants can use to submit welfare benefit claims to the Department of Work and Pensions and for other purposes which assist them to maintain their tenancy. - 4.1.4.
+If tenants are in receipt of support from another agency, then a Short Scottish Secure Tenancy (SSST) should be given along with a Section 34 Notice pre sign-up. - f) Provide computers and appointment times for tenants to attend the office to complete/submit welfare benefit claims to the Department of Work and Pensions and for other purposes which assist them to maintain their tenancy. - 4.1.4.
 WH will offer those tenants who are under-occupying their homes and at risk of accruing rent arrears, priority for a management transfer within our housing stock, as far as is practicably possible.